April 2008:

 The hallmark of that era, the "gestural mark," remains an important aspect of her work to this day.
 In her earliest work family relationships are represented not in a sentimental way, but in terms of distance and estrangement.
 She continues to develop the theme of relationships metaphorically, within layers of

 mythology, in the late 1950's and early 60's.
 The landscape comes into play in the middle period of Berg's art, when it provides an escape from family crisis.
-In the 1990's her work returns to myth,
+In the 1990's her work returns to myth, metaphor, and family, this time in penetrating

 portraits of herself.